rickisen/petersennordic/README.md

+# Development environment for petersennordic.se
+Not a mirror of the live version, no passwords can be found here :)

-# Docker Development environment for Wordpress based webpage
+## Docker Development environment for Wordpress based webpage
 Note that this is ment to be used as a development environment only, there are poor cleartext passwords definded in various files that should be changed and preferably stored in environment variables that makes this unfit for a production environment.